 Wilson Center Experts

-Previous to this appointment, Mr. Muñoz served as Ambassador-Permanent Representative of Chile to the United Nations from 2003 to 2010.
+Mr. Muñoz served as Ambassador-Permanent Representative of Chile to the United Nations, from 2003 to 2010.
 He was the Chairman of the UN Peace-Building Commission, Facilitator of the UN Security Council Reform Consultations (2007-2008), and President of the UN Security Council (2004).
 He was also Chairman of the Commission of Inquiry into the assassination of former Pakistani Prime Minister Benazir Bhutto, appointed by the Secretary General from February 2009 to April 15, 2010.

-Mr. Muñoz was Minister Secretary General of Government (2002-2003) in the cabinet of President Ricardo Lagos, Deputy Foreign Minister (2000-2002), Ambassador of Chile to Brazil (1994-1998) and Ambassador of Chile to the Organization of American States (1990-1994).
+Mr. Muñoz has held several positions in the Government of Chile, including Minister Secretary General of Government (2002-2003) in the cabinet of President Ricardo Lagos, Deputy Foreign Minister (2000-2002), Ambassador of Chile to Brazil (1994-1998) and Ambassador of Chile to the Organization of American States (1990-1994).
 He was an active participant in the dissident movement against the Pinochet dictatorship (1973-1989), serving as a leading member of the Socialist Party, co-founder of the Party for Democracy, and member of the Executive Committee of the NO Campaign that defeated General Pinochet in a 1988 plebiscite.

-He has written widely on Inter-American relations and security, Latin American foreign relations, democracy and human rights, multilateral affairs, development issues and international political economy.
-His memoir The Dictator's Shadow won the 2009 WOLA-Duke University Book Award for the best current, non-fiction book published in English on human rights, democracy and social justice in contemporary Latin America.
+He has written and edited over a dozen books on Inter American relations and security, Latin American foreign relations, democracy and human rights, multilateral affairs, and international political economy.
+His book of memoirs, The Dictator's Shadow, won the 2009 WOLA-Duke University Book Award for the best current, non-fiction book published in English on human rights, democracy and social justice in Latin America.

-Mr. Muñoz holds a PhD in International Studies from the Graduate School of International Studies, University of Denver.
-He also holds a Diploma in International Relations from The Catholic University of Chile, and a BA in Political Science from the State University of New York at Oswego.
+Mr. Muñoz holds a PhD in International Studies from Korbel School of International Studies, University of Denver.
+He also holds a Diploma in International Relations from The Catholic University of Chile, and a B.A. in Political Science from the State University of New York at Oswego.